Programme

 Explanations are build from the ground up - no prior knowledge is assumed, and key ideas are unpacked carefully to ensure the material is fully accessible, while still offering new perspectives and interpretive questions for those with more experience.

 We read canonical texts alongside lesser-known figures, tracing lines of influence that are often overlooked.
-To support this process, written summaries are provided after every three to four sessions, helping students follow the trajectory of the course and sharpen key points.
+To support this process, written summaries are provided throughout the course.

 Tuesdays